vermaparul85/E2E-Data-Analytics-Projects/README.md

 # [Project 2 - Students Performnace Data Analysis Project (Python + SQL)](https://github.com/vermaparul85/E2E-Data-Analytics-Projects/tree/main/Ecommerce-Data-Analysis)
 **Project Overview:**
-Objective of this project is to work with a real-world student performance dataset, performing data extraction, cleaning, analysis, and visualization to derive meaningful insights.
+<br>Objective of this project is to work with a real-world student performance dataset, performing data extraction, cleaning, analysis, and visualization to derive meaningful insights.
 * **Data Extraction:** Retrieved the dataset from Kaggle using the Kaggle API in Python.
 * **Data Cleaning:** Utilized the Pandas library to clean and standardize column names for consistency.
 * **Data Loading:** Structured and imported the data into SQL Server using Python libraries such as SQLAlchemy and Pandas.